FTC Disclosure

 Your first point of contact should be your local statutory services (Social Services or NHS)

-Depending on your condition you may be referred to Wheelchair Services by your GP, Physiotherapist, Occupational Therapist (OT) or for children, the Pediatrician.
+Depending on your condition you may be referred to Wheelchair Services by your GP, Physiotherapist, Occupational Therapist (OT) or for children, the Paediatrician.

 Waiting times for appointments vary around the country so do be prepared for a long wait.